-The MSt in Islamic Studies and History is a one-year degree for students who already possess substantial knowledge of the field and who are capable, without further language training, of working with pre-modern Arabic, Persian and Turkish primary sources as appropriate to their particular research interests.
+The Master of Studies in Islamic Studies and History is a one-year degree for students who already possess substantial knowledge of the field and who are able, without further language training, to work with pre-modern Arabic, Persian and Turkish primary sources as appropriate to their particular research interests.

-You can take specialized classes and undertake independent research under the supervision of a faculty member.
+You can take specialised classes and undertake independent research under the supervision of a faculty member.
 Students often progress to doctoral work after completing the MSt.

 Oriental Studies graduates have found employment in many and diverse fields including business, finance, law, civil service, journalism, government and industry.
 Many graduates have also undertaken further research into subjects linked with Oriental Studies and have pursued successful careers in the academic world, education and in museums.

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Oriental Studies and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Oriental Studies.

 As a minimum, applicants should normally hold or be predicted to achieve the equivalent of the following UK qualifications:

 - a first-class or strong upper second-class undergraduate degree with honours in Middle Eastern studies, Islamic studies or a relevant cognate field.

 If your degree is not from the UK, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.